nik-markovic/iotc-amazon-freertos-sdk/README.md

 ...
 ```
 - If not using CMake, ensure that all the files in libraries/iotc-amazon-freertos-sdk are
 added appropriately to your project as headers/sources.
+You can see the list of source directories
+and files that need to be compile and include paths in the [CmakeLists.txt](CmakeLists.txt) file in this directory.
 - If using CMake, follow the steps in the CMake section below.

 ### CMake Build Steps